 Water Balloon Spoon Race

-Got high energy tots that love to run and scream?
-Here’s a egg race spin off game that’ll have them zonked out by the end of the day.
+Got high-energy tots that love to run and scream?
+Here’s an egg race spin-off game that’ll have them zonked out by the end of the day.
 Use water balloons to make less of a mess (your local park will thank you), and if you have balloons left over… have water balloon fight!
 Get the tutorial on decorating plain wooden spoons over at Two Shades of Pink.

 Cloth Picnic Games